 XRP

 The use case for XRP is also centered around money transfer so it should be one of the best ways to send crypto.
-Coinbase has not yet relisted XRP but the exchanges that are not under the thumb of the SEC continue to support it.
+XRP is now listed again on Coinbase following its partial legal win, making it one of the fastest and cheapest options available across major exchanges.

 Super-cheap, super-fast, but super-centralized – it’s one of the best.
 Transactions clear within 2 minutes in my experience, and cost a few cents for a few hundred dollars.
 The fees could be less than the price fluctuation over the few minutes you wait for completion.